 Surrency’s sister, Meagan, is in her fourth season as a women’s soccer assistant coach at Southern Methodist University.
 She played soccer at Jacksonville from 2003-06 where she was named to the Atlantic Sun All-Academic team each season, and helped the Dolphins reach the 2006 NCAA tournament.

 Surrency was born Aug.
 11, 1982 in Houston, Texas and is the son of Donald and Susan Surrency.
-He’s married to the former Crystal Cantrell and resides in the Virginia Highland neighborhood of Atlanta.
+He is married to the former Crystal Cantrell and they have one daughter, Grey Harper Surrency, who was born Dec.
+16, 2012.
+The family resides in the Virginia Highland neighborhood of Atlanta.